Send a PDF sample instantly to your inbox.

 You can do your own target marketing

-Start with the clients who drive the majority of your revenue—your core clients.
+Start with the clients who drive most of your revenue.
+These are your core clients.
 Make them feel special (because they are!).
-If you want some ideas for how to create a client experience that will make create raving fans, check out “Providing an Unforgettable Customer Experience.”
+If you want some ideas for how to create a client experience that will create raving fans, check out “Providing an Unforgettable Customer Experience.”

-Tip 2.
-Divide those clients into 3 to 5 different categories.
+Tip 2: Divide those clients into three to five different categories.

-Group clients by age, interests, those with large networks or those with small networks, and those who are great referral sources.
+Group clients by age, interests, network size (large vs. small), and referral potential.
 Whatever categories you create, they need to make sense to you and for your business.
-You can listen to Barb Betts, a top real estate agent and a Stay Paid podcast guest, and follow her system for segmenting her database and the things she does to market to each.
-And if Barb’s approach doesn’t work for you, we’ve got another article that offers another approach.
+You can listen to Barb Betts, a top real estate agent and a Stay Paid podcast guest, and follow her system for segmenting her database and how she markets to each.
+If Barb’s approach doesn’t work for you, consider segmenting them by value and interests.

-Tip 3.
-Don’t decide on targeting strategies for every category right away.
+Tip 3: Don’t decide on target marketing strategies for every category right away.

 Start with a group that has a simple common factor, such as age.
 Think about the problems clients in each age group face.
 For example, younger clients may be deciding whether they can afford to purchase a larger home for their growing families.
 Older clients may be thinking of downsizing and wondering what the value of their current home is and what their options for a new home are.

-Most agents prefer text messages, but while text messages may be great for you, they may not be so great for your clients.
-The channel you select to communicate with your clients should be determined by their preferences— not yours—so ask them and record the information in each client’s record in your database.
+Studies show that most agents prefer text messages, but while text messages may be great for you, they may not be so great for your clients.
+The channel you select to communicate with your clients should be determined by their preferences, not yours, so ask them and record the information in each client’s record in your database.

 This personal approach will immediately differentiate you from your competition, and your clients will remember your kindness.